erwinmagielda/winshield_plus/README.md

 **Windows patch-state exposure discovery and risk-based remediation ranking.**

 WinShield+ is a Windows security engineering project that turns local patch state into reviewable vulnerability evidence.
-It scans a host, identifies missing KB updates, maps those missing patches to affected CVEs, enriches the data with Microsoft Security Response Center metadata, and ranks remediation priority at the operational KB level.
+It scans a host, identifies missing KB updates, maps those missing patches to affected CVEs, enriches the vulnerability data with Microsoft Security Response Center metadata, and ranks remediation priority at the operational KB level.

-The project addresses a practical gap in vulnerability management: Windows remediation is package-driven, while vulnerability analysis is CVE-driven.
+The project addresses a practical vulnerability management gap: Windows remediation is package-driven, while vulnerability analysis is CVE-driven.
 WinShield+ connects those views so an operator can move from "this KB is missing" to "these CVEs are exposed, this is the supporting context, and this update should be reviewed first."

 It is designed for controlled lab and portfolio use.
 It is not a replacement for Windows Update, WSUS, Intune, SCCM, Defender Vulnerability Management, or enterprise patch management.